 Fido Can Catch Your Yawns

 Have you ever lightheartedly pranked someone by making them yawn?
 Even reading the word yawn can cause the reaction.
 This works on dogs, too!
-According to research, Fido is even more likely to ‘catch’ a yawn if he knows the person yawning.
-(You may be yawning just reading this!)
+Among the amazing facts about dogs is research showing that Fido is even more likely to ‘catch’ a yawn if he recognizes the person yawning.
+(You might find yourself yawning right now!)

 Other animals seem to also experience contagious yawns.
 In addition to people and dogs, other animals that can ‘catch’ the yawns include certain baboons, wolves, domesticated pigs, African lions, African elephants, domestic sheep, elephant seals, and even birds, particularly budgies.